firedrakeproject/firedrake/demos/immersed_fem_cubit/immersed_fem_cubit.py.rst

 `immersed_domain_tri.jou <immersed_domain_tri.jou>`__ and
 `immersed_domain_quad.jou <immersed_domain_quad.jou>`__.

-To generate a mesh using eiter file, you can type either of the following commands in the terminal
+To generate a mesh using either file, you can type either of the following commands in the terminal

 .. code-block:: bash

-  coreform_cubit -batch immersed_domain_tri.jou
+  coreform_cubit -nog -batch immersed_domain_tri.jou
-  coreform_cubit -batch immersed_domain_quad.jou
+  coreform_cubit -nog -batch immersed_domain_quad.jou

 or if using a Windows version of Coreform Cubit:

 .. code-block:: bash

-  coreform_cubit.com -batch immersed_domain_tri.jou
+  coreform_cubit.com -nog -batch immersed_domain_tri.jou
-  coreform_cubit.com -batch immersed_domain_quad.jou
+  coreform_cubit.com -nog -batch immersed_domain_quad.jou

 Note that the above commands are specific to Coreform Cubit.
 If using the Sandia